microsoft/aitour-get-started-with-fabric/lab/tutorial-3-transform-kql-database.md

 The most common KQL query is a tabular expression with operators that take a tabular input and return a tabular output.
 Operators are sequenced by a | (pipe).
 Data flows, or is piped, from one operator to the next, being filtered or manipulated at each step.
 Learn more KQL in the [Kusto Query Language (KQL) overview](https://learn.microsoft.com/en-us/kusto/query/) docs.
 ![Screenshot showing the KQL database view focusing on the Tutorial queryset.](media/kql-queryset.png)

-3. Copy/paste the following command to alter the existing _RawData_ table to be into the _Bronze_ folder.
+3. Copy/paste the following code to alter the existing _RawData_ table to be into the _Bronze_ folder.

     ```kusto
     .alter table RawData (